Sequential Specification Tests to Choose a Model: A Change-Point Approach: The Change Point Estimator

 \subsection{A More Flexible $\dhatm$}

-In finite samples, p-values from tests of false null hypotheses will not always be zero.
+In finite samples, p-values from tests of false null hypotheses will typically be greater than zero.
 Similarly, many hypothesis tests are asymptotic and may not yield uniformly-distributed p-values in finite samples.
-Still, p-values from SSTs may exhibit something similar to the dichotomous behavior that motivates $\dhatm$, in which p-values for $d\le \dstar$ are distributed differently than p-values for $d>\dstar$.
+Still, p-values from sequential specification tests may exhibit something similar to the dichotomous behavior that motivates $\dhatm$, in which p-values for $d\le \dstar$ are distributed differently than p-values for $d>\dstar$.
 For this reason, \citet{mallik} suggested a more flexible estimate:

 Like $\dhatm$, model selector $\dhatmab$ looks for behavior that differs between p-values testing true and false null hypotheses.
-Unlike $\dhatm$, it does not depend on theoretically established distributions for these p-values, but searches over a grid for their location parameters. $\dhatmab$ will be more computationally expensive to compute than $\dhatm$, but will often yield better results, especially in small samples.
+Unlike $\dhatm$, it does not depend on theoretically established distributions for these p-values, but searches over a grid for their location parameters. $\dhatmab$ will be more computationally expensive to compute than $\dhatm$, but will may yield better results, especially in small samples.